on7dq/OST-Morse-Box-DG/README.md

 There is now also a quick and easy way to program the firmware into the Arduino Nano, using the program XLOADER.

-A 20 page manual describing the new functions is available in Dutch and English (volunteers to translate into other languages welcome!).
+An 18 page manual describing the new functions is available in Dutch and English (volunteers to translate into other languages welcome!).

 We hope you find these extensions useful and fun!